ScheWann/enact-pipeline/README.md

     params:
       bin_to_cell_method: "weighted_by_cluster"                 <---- bin-to-cell assignment method.
 Pick one of ["naive", "weighted_by_area", "weighted_by_gene", "weighted_by_cluster"]
       cell_annotation_method: "celltypist"                      <---- cell annotation method.
 Pick one of ["cellassign", "celltypist"]
       cell_typist_model: "Human_Colorectal_Cancer.pkl"          <---- CellTypist model weights to use.
-Update based on organ of interest if using cell_annotation_method is set to "celltypist"
+Update based on organ of interest if cell_annotation_method is set to "celltypist"
       seg_method: "stardist"                                    <---- cell segmentation method.
 Stardist is the only option for now
+      nucleus_expansion: True                                   <---- flag to enable nuclei expansion to get cell boundaries.
+Default is True.
+      expand_by_nbins: 2                                        <---- number of bins to expand the nuclei by to get cell boundaries.
+Default is 2 bins.
       patch_size: 4000                                          <---- defines the patch size.
 The whole resolution image will be broken into patches of this size.
 Reduce if you run into memory issues
       use_hvg: True                                             <---- True only run analysis on top n highly variable genes.
 Setting it to False runs ENACT on all genes in the counts file
-      n_hvg: 1000                                               <---- number of highly variable genes to use
+      n_hvg: 1000                                               <---- number of highly variable genes to use.
+Default is 1000.
+      destripe_norm: False                                      <---- flag to enable destripe normalization (Bin2cell normalization).
+Recommend enable only for CellTypist.
+Disable for Sargent.
       n_clusters: 4                                             <---- number of cell clusters to use for the "weighted_by_cluster" method.
 Default is 4.
+      n_pcs: 250                                                <---- number of principal components before clustering for Weighted-by-Cluster.
+Default is 250.
+  stardist:
+      block_size: 4096                                          <---- the size of image blocks the model processes at a time
+      prob_thresh: 0.005                                        <---- value between 0 and 1, higher values lead to fewer segmented objects, but will likely avoid false positives
+      overlap_thresh: 0.001                                     <---- value between 0 and 1, higher values allow segmented objects to overlap substantially
+      min_overlap: 128                                          <---- overlap between blocks, should it be larger than the size of a cell
+      context: 128                                              <---- context pixels around the blocks to be included during prediction
+      n_tiles: (4,4,1)                                          <---- the input image is broken up into (overlapping) tiles that are processed independently and re-assembled.
+This parameter denotes a tuple of the number of tiles for every image axis
   cell_markers:                                                 <---- cell-gene markers to use for cell annotation.
-Only applicable if params/cell_annotation_method is "cellassign" or "sargent"
+Only applicable if params/cell_annotation_method is "cellassign" or "sargent".
+No need to specify for "CellTypist"
       Epithelial: ["CDH1","EPCAM","CLDN1","CD2"]
       Enterocytes: ["CD55", "ELF3", "PLIN2", "GSTM3", "KLF5", "CBR1", "APOA1", "CA1", "PDHA1", "EHF"]
       Goblet cells: ["MANF", "KRT7", "AQP3", "AGR2", "BACE2", "TFF3", "PHGR1", "MUC4", "MUC13", "GUCA2A"]